gravitl/netmaker/docs/_build/html/_sources/oauth.rst.txt

 Configuring Netmaker
 ======================

 After you have configured your OAuth provider, take note of the CLIENT_ID and CLIENT_SECRET.
+If you are using Azure for oauth, you may also want to note down the Azure tenant ID you wish to use.

 Next, Configure Netmaker with the following environment variables.
 If any are left blank, OAuth will fail.